Project General Tab with External Resources Highlighted

-The ‘Settings’ tab has the configuration settings of the ‘Resource Type’ plugin you used (see image 3).
+The ‘Settings’ tab has the configuration settings of the ‘Resource Type’ plugin you used (see Fig. 10).
 This will be the configuration of how we access the local or remote resource, and the fields are plugin dependent.
 In this example we are using the local file library plugin, so it is the local file library path (the path to the file containing the ssh transport configuration) that is shown.

 The optional ‘Resource’ tab has the configuration settings of the resource where the resource is one of the special resources:

 - Data Dictionary – Data Dictionary name/value pairs.

 - Transport Plugin Data – a connection definition (server port, credentials such as ssh key, passphrase etc).
 The fields will depend on the transport plugin selected.

 - Cloud Provider Plugin Data – cloud configuration.
 The fields will depend on the cloud plugin selected.

 In the example in FIg. 11 the resource is an ssh transport connection.

 4. Associating resources with your project